sarajuliefrajtova/english-for-designer/05-storytelling/process.md

 ## Choosing a topic
 From the very beginning I was convinced that I wanted to communicate something what has been deeply rooted within myself for a long time.
 But because it's not just rooted in the mind, it's much further down, it only came to the surface when I gave it space.
 However, many times it has been drowned out by the voice of the mind, by the thousands of thoughts that have eclipsed it.
+When I let the life flow, which mean when I accept what ever comes to.
+Only then could I begin to perceive the alignment.
+I don't know exactly when I get to that state.
+But I have found that the only thing that prevents me from being in this state all the time is my mind.

 ## First ideas & topic connections
+During
 - Full responsibility for each and every action
 - Inner power
 - Flow